Loblolly Pine

 Mature Size: 90 to 100 feet in height, 2 to 3 feet in diameter

 The Loblolly Pine is a common southern shade tree that may be found in fields, sandy soils, or borders of swamps.
-This pine tree provides a habitat for a wide array of wildlife, including the pine warbler, deer, squirrels, quail, and turkey.
-Large loblolly pines also serve as a common nesting site for ospreys and bald eagles.
+This pine tree provides habitat for a wide array of wildlife, including pine warblers, deer, squirrels, quail, and turkeys.

 For more information: